post-kerbin-mining-corporation/CryoTanks/README.md

 ## Changelog

 ### 0.4.6
+* All tanks can now be cooled.
+Lifting tanks cast ~10% more to cool and have cooling disabled by default
 * Repaired normals on tanks
 * Fixed science costs of many tanks
 * Refactored plugin to support multiple cryogenic fuels per tank